-In general, the supply of medication that can be dispensed at one time is limited to a one month supply when filled at a retail pharmacy chain.
-However, members can use the Mail Order service through CVS to obtain a 90 day supply.
+In general, the supply of medication that can be dispensed at one time is limited to a one-month supply when filled at a retail pharmacy chain.
+However, members can fill a 90-day supply of most chronic medications at a retail pharmacy or they may use the Mail Order service through CVS to obtain a 90-day supply.
 You can call CVS Mail Order pharmacy at 800-966-5772 to start the process of submitting prescriptions for mail order.
+A list of medications available in 90-day supplies (either by retail or through Mail Order) is available on the MFC-DC website.

 Refills can be written for a maximum of twelve months.
-Some medications have additional restrictions, also called Managed Drug Limitations (MDL.)
+Some medications have additional restrictions, also called Managed Drug Limitations (MDL).
 There is a list of the drugs with a MDL in the front section of the formulary along with the limit.
-To request an override, submit the information to MFC either by telephone (410-933-2200 or 800-905-1722) or by fax (410-933-2274.)
+To request an override, submit the information to MFC-DC either by telephone (855-798-4244) or by fax (202-243-6258).